 - Schedule an appointment: Call TruHearing and schedule an appointment with a local, TruHearing-affiliated health care provider (either an audiologist or hearing aid specialist).

 - In-person examination: Receive an examination, diagnosis, and hearing aid prescription from the health provider.
 Aside from the TruHearing branded devices (which are produced by Signia), which are the least expensive, other brands offered are Widex, Oticon, ReSound, Signia, Starkey, or Phonak.
-You’ll have some say in the selection process.

-- Order and pickup: The hearing health care provider orders the hearing aids from TruHearing after your test and consultation, and you pick them up several days later.
+- Order and pickup: The hearing healthcare provider orders the hearing aids from TruHearing after your test and consultation, and you pick them up several days later.

 - Insurance: TruHearing takes care of the insurance paperwork, but the insurance benefit coverage will vary based on the individual’s insurance plan.